 (3) Remember that the patient's nonverbal communication may tell you much about the way he/she is feeling.

-Please log in so we can save your progress and see when you successfully complete Alison’s free Nursing Studies - Patient Care and Hygiene online course
+Log in to save your progress and obtain a certificate in Alison’s free Nursing Studies - Patient Care and Hygiene online course

-Please sign up so we can save your progress and see when you successfully complete Alison’s free Nursing Studies - Patient Care and Hygiene online course
+Sign up to save your progress and obtain a certificate in Alison’s free Nursing Studies - Patient Care and Hygiene online course